Gabriel Brazão: Santos

 On 27 February 2024, Brazão returned to his home country after being announced at Santos in the Série B, on a three-year contract.
 He reportedly had signed for the club on 30 January, but had to wait until their transfer ban was lifted.

 Brazão played his first match in more than a year on 24 May 2024, replacing injured João Paulo in a 2–1 away loss to América Mineiro; it was also his debut for Peixe and his first senior match in his home country.
 He then became a first-choice for the side, helping in their promotion back to the top tier as champions, and renewed his contract until 2028 on 23 November.

+On 11 March 2026, Brazão played his 100th match for Santos in a 2–2 away draw against Mirassol.
+In September, he underwent surgery due to a shoulder injury, being sidelined for the remainder of the year.

 International career

 In 2015, Brazão was a part of the Brazil under-15 squad in the 2015 South American U-15 Championship, being a first-choice as they won the tournament.
 In 2017, he played with the under-17s in the 2017 South American U-17 Championship and the 2017 FIFA U-17 World Cup, winning the former competition and being named the best goalkeeper of the latter.

 Brazão received his first call-up to the full side by head coach Tite on 26 October 2018, for two friendlies against Uruguay and Cameroon.
 He was, however, a third-choice behind Alisson and Ederson.

 After featuring in two friendlies with the under-20 team in 2018, Brazão was called up to the 2019 South American U-20 Championship in December of that year.
 However, he spent the entire competition as a backup to Phelipe Megiolaro.

 In 2020 and 2021, Brazão was called up to the under-23 squad, but did not play.